 Achieving a balance of gender and age within each class in order to best meet the formulation needs of the students is the presiding consideration in the cases where applicants have equal priorities.
 Additionally, the following may be taken into consideration: familial relationship with school or Episcopal Church faculty and staff; and other factors as determined by the Headmaster in collaboration with the Admissions Committee.
 For Kindergarten admission, academic and developmental readiness will also be considered.
 Not withstanding the priorities above, on rare occasions the Headmaster, in his discretion, may make a limited number of special admission decisions based on the best interests of the School.
 The order in which applications have been received will not be taken into consideration.

 The priorities stated above apply only to admission to the School and do not apply to particular classroom or requested teacher placement in the Early Childhood classes where there is more than one class.
 The Headmaster has sole authority with respect to these placements.
 Admission decisions are made solely by the Headmaster in consultation with the Admission Committee, and will generally be made mid-April preceding the applicable academic year.

 According to The Episcopal Church, a “communicant in good standing“ is a communicant who has been faithful in attending worship, unless good cause prevented, and has been faithful in working, praying and giving for the spread of the Kingdom of God.
 The Headmaster in consultation with the Rector of St. Philip's Episcopal Church, shall the have responsibility to determine whether the “communicant in good standing” requirement has been satisfied.

-Oak Hall Episcopal School admits applicants without discrimination in favor of, or against, any child on the basis of race, color, national or ethnic origin.
+Oak Hall Episcopal School admits applicants without discrimination in favor of, or against, any child on the basis of race, color, national or ethnic origin, or disability.
 As noted above, priority may be given to Episcopalian applicants and/or the children or grandchildren of Episcopalian applicants, as permitted by applicable law.